Groups with decidable word problem that do not embed in groups with decidable conjugacy problem: The construction

-are computable, and $\ddot{G}$ has decidable word problem.
-Then the next lemma shows that the group $\ddot{G}$ has the desirable properties we were looking for. \begin{lemma} The group $\ddot{G}$ cannot be embedded in a group with decidable conjugacy problem. \end{lemma}
+are computable, and $H$ has decidable word problem.
+As the next lemma shows, the group $H$ has the desirable properties we were looking for. \begin{lemma} The group $H$ cannot be embedded in a finitely generated group with decidable conjugacy problem. \end{lemma}

-\begin{proof} By contradiction, let us assume that $\ddot{G}$ embeds in a group $\bar{G}$ which has decidable conjugacy problem.
-Then, for the purpose of convenience, without loss of generality let us assume that $\ddot{G}$ is a subgroup of the group $\bar{G}$.\\
+\begin{proof} By contradiction, let us assume that $H$ embeds in a (finitely generated) group $\tilde{H}$ that has decidable conjugacy problem.
+Then, for the purpose of convenience, without loss of generality let us assume that $H$ is a subgroup of the group $\tilde{H}$.